-1. Ensure that the appropriate connector is configured.

-Administrators can configure connectors on the Settings page in the Administration dashboard.

-2. On the Repositories dashboard, click +.

-The Add New Repository page opens.

-- 3. In the Details section, specify the following information: - Name.
-Enter the repository name. - Description.
+- Ensure that the appropriate connector is configured. - Administrators can configure connectors on the Settings page in the Administration dashboard. - 2.
+On the Repositories dashboard, click +. - The Add New Repository page opens. - 3.
+In the Details section, specify the following information: - Name.
+Enter the repository name.

+If you are creating a decoupled IDOL database repository, enter the same database name that you specified in the ControlPoint Content.cfg and ControlPoint IDOL.cfg files during the task Add a decoupled IDOL database repository, on page 63.

+- Description.
 Enter a description of the repository. - Type.
 Select the repository type.
-You must provide additional information, which varies depending on the type you select. - Connector.
+You must provide additional information, which varies depending on the type you select.

+• Connector.
 Select the connector to use for data scan.
 You can accept the default or choose an alternative, if one is configured, so that you can manually load balance.